All Episodes

 And the White House didn't want that.

-Four months before the election, the White House didn't want the truth known about how their health care plan is going to be administered, so they recess-appointed because this is un it's unprecedented.
+Four months before the election, the White House didn't want the truth known about how their health care plan is going to be administered.

 It is authoritarian.

-Uh, and but we we know who the guy is, but the um the administration, the regime did not want this guy testifying in public, but he was not being blocked.
+But we know who the guy is, but the administration, the regime, did not want this guy testifying in public, but he was not being blocked.

-The hate speech of uh King Shabazz Saliz Skyhook, whatever the the new plant Black Panther guy in Philadelphia wants to kill white babies new white crackers.
+The hate speech of King Shabazz Saleh Skyhook, whatever, the new Black Panther guy in Philadelphia wants to kill white babies new white crackers.

-Can you imagine if this guy headed up some racist group of right-wingers or white people was saying stuff like this and be all over the news?
+Can you imagine if this guy headed up some racist group of right-wingers or white people was saying stuff like this, it'd be all over the news.

-You can't find the No, but Lindsay Lohan, Lindsay Lohan for everything, including what's on with close-ups.
+No, but Lindsay Lohan, Lindsay Lohan for everything, including what's with close-ups.

 We're getting close-ups of her fingernails with the obscenity painted on there.

-That's because the the the regime's not letting people out there to cover it.
+That's because the regime's not letting people out there to cover it.

-According to the latest Project for Excellence in Journalism weekly news coverage index, uh the BP oil spill captured, I'm sorry, uh uh it the uh uh what did I say they should start calling another the BP oil spill?
+According to the latest Project for Excellence in Journalism, weekly news coverage index, the BP oil spill captured, I'm sorry, what did I say they should start calling it?

-Captured 15% of the news hole, but that's down from the week before when it had 23% for the number two spot behind the General McCrystal story.
+The private sector-caused natural disaster captured 15% of the news hole, but that's down from the week before when it had 23% for the number two spot behind the General McChrystal story.

 We're not getting any coverage.